Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 	myLayout := LayoutMorph newRow.
 ````

 Note how the "syntax hilighting" in Cuis helps.
-Class names are bold+black, message names are blue, symbols (#) are bold+blue.  "myLayout" is indefined (unrecognized) and shows up in red.
+Class names are bold+black, message names are blue, symbols (#) are bold+blue.  "myLayout" is initially undefined (unrecognized) and shows up in red.
 This is temporary.

 I select the new text and type Cmd-d (DoIt) and see ... not much has changed, except "myLayout" is now blue.